 Trauma-Informed Grief Support

-This is an educational workshop for folks who are supporting others through grief, whether in 1:1 or small group facilitation contexts.
-This workshop will provide therapeutic grief and trauma-informed skills that allow you to offer compassionate and attuned care, while also offering accessible and effective grief literacy to support your clients’ capacity to be in relationship to their grief in affirming and healing ways.
+This is an online educational workshop for folks who are supporting others through grief and change, whether in 1:1 or small group facilitation contexts.
+This workshop invites us to explore, learn and practice trauma-informed and therapeutic grief skills that allow us to offer compassionate and attuned care, while also offering accessible and effective grief literacy to support our clients’ capacity to be in relationship to their grief in affirming and healing ways.

 Who is this for?